Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 The Vienna-Kyiv sleeping-car at Kyiv Pass.
 Photos courtesy of Helmut Uttenthaler.

-Option 3, Prague to Lviv & Kyiv via Budapest - 3 hours quicker than option 1, unfortunately not bookable online
+Option 3, Prague to Lviv & Kyiv via Budapest - easy to book with good availability.

 Back to top